 Cover the sheet with another blanket.

 Scoop up another deckle-full of fibres, and repeat many times, building up a pile of paper-blanket-sandwiches.
+In a mill this pile could be a metre high.

 Press the pile of blankets and paper sheets.
 A lot of pressure is required.
 A hydraulic pump ~ such as a car jack ~ is used for this.

-As the excess moisture is squeezed out the weave of the blanket leaves a smooth or rough impression on the paper.
-The final surface of the paper is determined by the rougness of the blanket.
+As the excess moisture is squeezed out of the pile the weave of the blanket leaves a smooth or rough impression on the paper.
+The final surface of the paper is determined by the roughness of the blanket.
 If smooth hot rollers are used the surface will be called Hot Pressed.
 If no smooth rollers are used then it is Cold Pressed or for short NOT pressed.
 The word pressed is left out,and the word NOT fully captialized in order to distinguish it from the normal use of the word 'not'.
 The use of heated rollers, I presume, takes the process away from the realm of being Hand Made

 The paper is now ready to dry.
 Hanging up in a gentle airflow is best ~ air drying ~ on a clothes-line arrangement.